cran/simEd/README.md

 -   discrete: `ibinom`, `igeom`
 -   continuous: `iexp`, `igamma`, `inorm`, `iunif`, `iweibull`

-The package contains functions that are event-driven simulation implementations of a single-server queueing system and of a multiple-server queuing system:
+The package contains functions that are event-driven simulation implementations of a single-server single-queue system and of a multiple-server single-queue system:

 -   single-server: `ssq`
 -   multiple-server: `msq`